 The time mask for PRACH time mask defines the transient period(s)allowed between transmit OFF power and transmit ON power when transmitting the PRACH.

-Transmission of the wrong power increases interference to other channels, or increases transmission errors in the uplink channel
+Transmission of the wrong power increases interference to other channels, or increases transmission errors in the uplink channel.

 <Unchanged Text Skipped>